ITRC Fact Sheet 146

 Because apps have access to a lot of your personal information and data on your Smartphone, familiarize yourself with what the app really needs in order to run.
 If you feel it requires more than it really should, reconsider installing it.

 Only download applications you trust.
-Android users are allowed to download apps from third-parties, whereas, iPhone users are only allowed to download apps from the Apple Store; unless, of course the iPhone has been “jail-broken.”
+Android users are allowed to download apps from third-parties, whereas, iPhone users are only allowed to download apps from the Apple Store; unless, of course, the iPhone has been “jail-broken.”
 Jail-broken iPhones can download applications from the “Cydia App Store” (apps that have not been approved by Apple).

 - Many applications request permission to access location.
-Consider turning off the location services (GPS) on your phone to protect your location privacy, unless it is necessary to perform a desired function.
+Consider turning off the location services (GPS) on your phone to protect your location privacy, unless it is necessary to perform the desired function.
 Keep in mind that you have the ability to enable and disable the location services on your phone.

 - Have you ever taken photographs with your smartphone and posted them online?
 What’s the worst that can happen?
 As careful as you may be, if your GPS is enabled, your personal information may be exposed through a process called “geotagging.”